Raunch aesthetics: Lizzo

-Just wait until the summer when they let me out the house, bitchThese lyrics embody not only the concept of raunch aesthetics with lyrics like "if you thought I was ratchet with my ass hanging out" and "just wait until the summer when they let me out the house, bitch" which alludes to being even more open with her body once summer comes; she also addresses another important part of raunch aesthetics, the hate that these women get, with lyrics like "spending all your time tryna break a woman down".
+Just wait until the summer when they let me out the house, bitchThese lyrics embody not only the concept of raunch aesthetics with lyrics like "If you thought I was ratchet with my ass hanging out" and "Just wait until the summer when they let me out the house, bitch" which alludes to being even more open with her body once summer comes; she also addresses another important part of raunch aesthetics, the hate that these women get, with lyrics like "Spending all your time tryna break a woman down".
 Along with the lyrics, the music video for this song is another form of raunch aesthetic.
-Within the video you can find vases with pictures/graphics of women twerking, dancing on poles, and doing other sexual positions.
+Within the video, one finds vases with pictures/graphics of women twerking, dancing on poles, and demonstrating other sexual positions.

 Megan Thee Stallion

 Megan Thee Stallion is a Houston native rap artist who has made a name for herself through her provocative lyrics and sexual expression/display of her body.
 Her rise to fame began from posting highly engaged rap freestyles and led her to now holding multiple Grammy Awards.
 Megan has consistently expressed her sexuality in her music by using provocative lyrics from popular songs like Big Ole Freak, Freak Nasty and more.
 Her popular collaborative song WAP with Cardi B generated much backlash from Republicans who felt that their Grammy performance was extremely inappropriate and vulgar for television.
 Megan has also expressed her sexuality and exhibited raunch culture by posting twerking videos along her social media pages which has also been met with disdain from commentators who felt she performed the dance excessively.